kstours/recipefinder/README.md

-This is a simple recipe finder webapp made only using PHP and MYSQL.
+This is a simple recipe finder webapp made only using PHP and MySQL.

 It supports:
 - Password hashing (Bcrypt)